jtessman/LittleBrother/README.txt

 and opencv 3.1.0.
 It was compiled with the cmake-gui, with the flag WITH_GTK on and the flag WITH_GTK_2 off.
 That way it forces the linker to use GTK 3.
 If you get undefined errors when compiling and running, then you do not have all of the libraries that each of these libraries needs.

+This program uses mutt for email notifications:
+"sudo apt-get install mutt"
+If you do not have it installed, it will not crash, but you will not receive email notifications.
+You may have to check your spam folder if you are not getting the emails.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License